See ILLEGAL ALIEN.

 INTERNMENT, Japanese and:

 During World War II, the incarceration of 120,000 men, women and children of Japanese ancestry, two-thirds of them U.S. citizens.
-They were ordered to sell their homes and businesses, usually at a steep discount, to whites and then move to “relocation centers.”
-The last internees were released in 1946.
+The last detainees were released in 1946.
 Some advocates urge the use of “incarceration” instead of internment as a more accurate depiction.
 See also ANGEL ISLAND; EXECUTIVE ORDER 9066; JAP; PEARL HARBOR; YELLOW PERIL; YELLOW SKIN.

 Caution.
 An interview subject may speak limited or otherwise inadequate English.
 Use of another member of the family as an interpreter can yield flawed translations.
 A daughter, for example, may hesitate to completely translate her mother’s words or the daughter’s vocabulary (in English or the parent’s native language) may itself be limited.
 If deadline permits, have an independent native speaker listen to a recording of the original interview.
 See CHARLIE CHAN; DIALECT; FU MANCHU; INSCRUTABLE.